Mykol71/ostools-1.17/README.md

 about
 -----
+updateos is a core script that polls a configured repository backend for its supporting available commands (other scripts).
+This core script handles logging, keeping the commands updated, etc. leaving the supporting scripts only needing the commands to do that task.

 This script/repo hopefully improve a few areas.
   - Convert to a much simpler to maintain bash env for config management.
   - Handle the repetative coding, like logging, allowing the supporting scripts to just make changes.